 “I'm just kind of taking whatever life gives me and hoping that I make the right decision."

-Margaret MacDonald, my mother, left home when she was 16 to go to the city of Winnipeg, Manitoba, and start a new life.
+Margaret MacDonald left home when she was 16 to go to the city of Winnipeg, Manitoba, and start a new life.

-On the surface, her story was a simple one.
+On the surface, her story is a simple one.
 Eldest child of a 17-year-old mother and a father who'd been shuffled from place to place all his life and never known what we'd consider a normal home life; older sister to three younger brothers; small town (village?) girl; daughter of the local barber and pool hall manager, so not exactly upper class; a perfectionist who was embarrassed by never having enough money; a dreamer who longed for something more...

 When I look closely at the picture I posted last week of Margaret when she was about nine, her face is the face of my mother, just a bit younger.
 And I know from her expression that she's concerned about looking her best and she's disappointed in the results.

 Her hair!
 While her brothers had dark curly hair like her father, Margaret had fine, straight, mousy brown hair like her mother.
 Efforts to curl or wave it had no effect, and she hated it.

 She also hated that she had no eyebrows.
 If there were any hairs where her brows should have been, they were so light as to be virtually nonexistent.